Entanglement complexity of spanning pairs of lattice polygons: Characterizing 2SAP Entanglements

 \begin{prop} Suppose that $K\in {\cal L}^1$ embeds in an $(N \times M)$-tube.
 Suppose also that a trunk minimizing diagram of $K$ contains an arc of the diagram that connects the highest local maximum to the lowest local minimum isolated as shown in Figure \ref{fig:localpattern}, then a local knot pattern of $K$ also embeds in an $(N \times M)$-tube. \end{prop} \begin{proof} Cutting the special arc stated in the statement of the proposition at its ends yields a 2-string tangle that is a local knot pattern.
 Since the knot itself already fits, the resulting 2-string tangle gives a knot pattern that still embeds in the same tube size. \end{proof}

 A knot where a local knot pattern may not exist in the same tube size has a schematic picture in Figure \ref{fig:mayincrease}.
-In this case, removing an arc to make a local pattern may involve increasing the trunk of the associated tangle.
+In this case, removing an arc (from the top diagram) to make a local pattern may involve increasing the trunk of the associated tangle.
 Therefore, a larger tube size is needed.
-Examples of knots with trunk minimizing diagrams containing this special arc include knots such that a trunk minimizing diagram is in bridge position.
-These knots include 2-bridge knots and torus knots \cite{ozawa2010waist}.
+Examples of knots with trunk minimizing diagrams containing a special arc as in Figure \ref{fig:localpattern} include knots such that a trunk minimizing embedding is in bridge position.
+In \cite{ozawa2010waist}, the author shows that all meridionally small knots have the property that a trunk minimizing embedding is in bridge position.
+The class of meridionally small knots includes 2-bridge knots and torus knots.
+Note that a knot is meridionally small if there exists no essential surface properly embedded in the knot exterior with meridional boundary, for more details see \cite{ozawa2010waist}.

 \equalheightplus* \begin{proof}

 We work with the standard height function $h:\mathbb{R}^3\rightarrow \mathbb{R}, h(x,y,z) = y$.
 Let $k$ be an embedding for $K$ that realizes trunk$(K)$.
 Let $a$ denote the height of the highest local maximum of $K$ and $b$ denote the height of the lowest local minimum of $K$.
 We can form an embedding of $L$ by placing the unknot component in such a way that it has exactly one local maximum at height $a$ and one local minimum at height $b.$ This gives an embedding for $L$ with equal height trunk at most trunk$(K)$ + 2.